 Required Education and/or Experience:

-Bachelor’s degree from an accredited college or university is required.
+Bachelor’s degree from an accredited college or university required.

-Minimum of 2 years of professional experience including project coordination is preferred.
+Minimum of two years of professional office experience with increasing responsibility is required.

 Excellent communication skills (verbal and written) necessary to effectively interact with all levels of organization.